 - Educational content

+The next stage is Consideration.
 In this stage, your leads have moved one step ahead.
 They are now aware of the problems.
 Simultaneously, they are also aware that there are many solutions available.
-At this stage, they are considering possible solutions that will suit them.
+At this stage, they are considering feasible solutions that will suit them.
 For instance, you can send:

 - Expert guidelines